rubarb666/Website/docs/tutorial/blog.md

 This is where you will find `vendor/bin` which contains all of the executables.

 # Where is the home page?
-If you open your browser at localhost:8080 you will find the "You're up and running!" start page.
+If you open your browser at localhost:8080 you will find the "Welcome to Compost Corner!" start page.

 Rhubarb uses a Model-View-Presenter pattern so, in `src/Leaves/Index` you will find a Leaf (Presenter), a Model and
 View: Index, IndexModel and Index View.

-Open IndexView.php and change "You're up and running!" to the obligatory text " Hello, World!".
+Open IndexView.php and change "Welcome to Compost Corner!" to the obligatory text " Hello, World!".

 You will find that the home page text has changed.